 The ideal joint replacement functions well for the rest of your life.
 The younger you are when you have surgery, the greater your chance of your replacement wearing out.
 Implant designs and surgical techniques are continuously evolving to optimise both implant longevity and clinical function.
 Studies show that 90% of reverse replacements will last 10 years and many will last much longer than this.
 Of course, our techniques and implants have moved on from a decade ago, but this remains a good estimate of durability.

 The reverse shoulder replacement relies on your deltoid muscle to move your arm.
 Recent studies have shown that some patients find that their function begins to deteriorate after 7-10 years.
-This is thought to be because this deltoid muscle has been 'over-worked' and is now failing.
-Again modern implantation techniques and designs are seeking to minimize this issue, but it remains something to consider, particularly if you are young (below 70).
+This is thought to be because this deltoid muscle has been 'over-worked' and starts to wear out.
+Again modern implantation techniques and designs are seeking to minimize this issue, but it remains something to consider, particularly if you are young (e.g. below 70yrs).

-Shoulder replacement surgery is major surgery and some patients will suffer complications.
+Shoulder replacement surgery is major surgery a bit like a total hip replacement and some patients will unfortunately suffer complications.
 Specific risks of reverse shoulder replacement include:

-Infection (approx. 2-3%) - Whilst we undertake every precaution to minimise the risk of infection happening to you, the risk cannot be completely negated.
+Infection (approx. 2% risk) - Whilst we undertake every precaution to minimise the risk of infection happening to you, this risk cannot be completely negated.
 If you develop a deep infection, you may need further surgery, or even removal of your joint replacement, a period on antibiotics and revision surgery.
 This is a lengthy and arduous process for the patient and the final outcome is generally less good after an infection.

 Stiffness (10%) - Range of motion is never completely normal after a shoulder joint replacement.
 The aim is for you to be able to raise your arm to, or above shoulder height, but sometimes even this is not achieved.
-Inwards and/or outwards rotation of your shoulder may remain restricted, but you can normally do your hair and manage personal hygeine.
+Inwards and/or outwards rotation of your shoulder may remain restricted, but you can normally do your hair and manage personal hygiene.
 For ladies, you may never be able to reach behind your back to your bra clasp .
+Most patients enjoy an improvement in function compared to their pre-operative range but a minority will still feel significantly restricted.

 Instability (1-2%) -Your joint replacement relies on implant positioning, soft tissue balance and muscle forces for stability.
 Very occasionally a replaced joint is unstable.
-If recurrent, this may require revision surgery
+If this is a recurrent, this may require revision surgery.

 Ongoing pain (5-10%) - Some patients continue to experience pain on certain movements and, occasionally, more constant pain in their shoulder that doesn’t settle down.
-A cause for this is not always found
+A cause for this is not always found, although your surgeon will want to exclude causes such as infection or loosening of your implants.

-Fracture (1%) - This is rare, but fractures to the socket or your arm bone can happen as your bones are prepared for replacement.
-Fractures can often be treated at the same time as your replacement, but they may occasionally prevent completion of your replacement while the fracture heals.
+Fracture (1-2%) - This is rare, but fractures to the socket or your arm bone can happen as your bones are prepared for replacement.
+Fractures can often be treated at the same time as your replacement, but they may occasionally prevent completion of your replacement while the fracture is addressed.
 If you fall on your arm with a shoulder replacement, your bones may break around the implant and sometimes this causes a well-functioning replacement to loosen and require revision.

-Notching (with modern implants and techniques approx 10%) - Notching happens when the socket (now on the humerus side) rubs against the shoulder blade.
+Notching - Notching happens when the socket (now on the humerus side) rubs against the outer wall of the shoulder blade.
 Over time this causes erosion of the shoulder blade in the form of a visible notch on x-ray.
-For the vast majority of patients this notch has no impact on function or pain.
-Modern techniques and implant designs have sought to minimize notching and the rate is now much lower.
-It is rare for notching to cause failure of the replacement.
+For the majority of patients this notch has no impact on function or pain.
+Modern techniques and implant designs seek to minimize notching and the rate is now lower.
+It is rare for notching to cause failure of the replacement or warrant revision surgery.

 Mr Granville-Chapman was very polite and his examination and explanation of my symptoms and expected treatment was thorough